Context and overview

 Regulation 16 sets out an obligation to:

 “Take reasonable measures to mitigate the risk of exposure to coronavirus that arises where persons gather on the premises, such as—

 (a) seeking to prevent the following persons from being present at the premises—

 (i) any person who has tested positive for coronavirus in the previous 10 days,

-(ii) any person who has had close contact in the previous 10 days with a person who has tested positive for coronavirus,
+(ii) any person who has had close contact in the previous 7(or 10 days if day 6 or 7 LFT is positive) with a person who has tested positive for coronavirus,

 (iii) any person experiencing symptoms associated with COVID-19;